stashapp/Stash-Docs/docs/installation/synology.md

 ### Connect to your NAS

-With your terminal, connect to your NAS using the newly created account that is part of the _administrators_ group.
+In your terminal, connect to your NAS using the newly created account that is part of the _administrators_ group.

 ```bash
 ssh stash@your_nas_hostname